The 2017 Birds in Art prospectus will be available in December 2016.

 - No work shall have been previously exhibited at the Woodson Art Museum.

-- All entries must be postmarked by April 15, 2014, and received at the Museum no later than April 28, 2014.
-[Overseas artists: Even air mail can take up to two weeks to reach Wisconsin.
-Don’t wait until the postmark deadline to send your entries since they may not arrive by April 28.]
+- All entries must be postmarked or submitted online by April 15, 2016, and postmarked entries must be received at the Museum no later than April 25, 2016.
+[Overseas artists: Even air mail can take two to three weeks to reach Wisconsin.
+Don’t wait until the postmark deadline to send your entries since they may not arrive by April 25.]

 - A maximum of two works may be entered per artist; however, artists selected for Birds in Art will be represented by only one work.